Cat Friendly Practice

-The American Association of Feline Practitioners (AAFP) developed the Cat Friendly Practice (CFP) program to help you support your cat’s ongoing health care needs.
+The American Association of Cat Practitioners (AAFP) developed the Cat Friendly Practice (CFP) program to help you support your cat’s ongoing health care needs.

 This was achieved by helping practices to reduce the stress associated with the visit, increasing the quality of care provided, and supporting the veterinary team with information about cats’ distinct needs, behavior, and body language.

-When designated as “cat friendly,” selected veterinary practices have proven they have taken specific extra steps to assure they understand a cat’s unique needs and have implemented feline friendly standards.
+When designated as “cat friendly,” selected veterinary practices have proven they have taken specific extra steps to assure they understand a cat’s unique needs and have implemented cat friendly standards.

 What does the CFP Status Mean to You?

 For some cats and owners, a trip to the veterinarian may be a cause for stress, so one of the goals of the CFP program is to create a more calming environment.

 Staff members have been trained in how to approach and handle cats in a gentle, empathetic and caring manner.
 Some clinics have even implemented physical adjustments to make the visit friendlier for you and your cat.

 The Cat Friendly Practice certificate on a veterinarian’s wall has to be earned.
 The practice must meet a comprehensive checklist of performance criteria to verify that staff members are especially qualified and dedicated to making every visit as pleasant as possible and beneficial for you and your cat.

 All of those various steps combine to help assure you that each visit is a positive experience.
 So when you see the CFP designation at a practice, you can be confident your cat will be given exceptional care and attention through all phases of the visit including examinations, procedures and hospitalization.